Cryptogenic organizing pneumonia

 Histologically, it is characterized by mild chronic patchy interstitial inflammation without fibrosis and the presence of buds of granulation tissue made of mononuclear cells, foamy macrophages, and fibrous tissue (Masson bodies) in the distal airspaces which may cause secondary bronchiolar occlusion due to extension of the inflammatory process.
 Hence, the reason for being previously termed bronchiolitis obliterans organizing pneumonia (BOOP).

-- unilateral or bilateral patchy areas (commonest finding 3): often migratory
+unilateral or bilateral patchy areas (most common finding 3): often migratory

 The most common HRCT features include 6:

 patchy consolidation with a predominantly subpleural and/or peribronchial distribution

 bronchial wall thickening or dilatation in the abnormal lung regions

 a perilobular pattern with ill-defined linear opacities that are thicker than the thickened interlobular septa and have an arcade or polygonal appearance